mehregan festival

 Mehregan Celebration; The Persian Festival of Autumn

-What is Mehregan Celebration?
+What Is Mehregan Celebration?

 195 days after Nowruz is the festival of the autumn in Iran.
 It is Thanksgiving Day for Iranian farmers.
-In older days Mehregan was harvest day and some of the crops were sent to the king as a gift.
-On Mehregan, friends, and family gather to celebrate the beginning of the beautiful fall season.
-On this day people go to visit their loved ones, especially the ones that have been missed for a long time to enjoy the beauty of this vibrant-colored season together.
+In older days, Mehregan was harvest day, and some of the crops were sent to the king as a gift.
+On Mehregan, friends and family gather to celebrate the beginning of the beautiful fall season.
+On this day, people go to visit their loved ones, especially the ones that have been missed for a long time, to enjoy the beauty of this vibrant-colored season together.

 mehregan

-People gather around and celebrate Mehregan Festival in Matinabad every year.
+Mehregan Festival in Matinabad

 Mehregan History

 The festival dates back to the pre-Islamic era.
 It is one of the few pre-Islamic festivals celebrated by the general public in contemporary Iran.
 This festival marked the end of harvest and the beginning of winter.
 Ancient and medieval authors have recorded its celebration as occurring both before and after Islam.
-Mithra and Ahura Mazda were watching over a plentiful harvest and sustenance for the upcoming winter as a sign of our mutual promises and duties with the divine.

-How is Mehregan Celebrated?
+How Is Mehregan Celebrated?

-Mehregan celebration is as important as Nowruz for Persians and it has its own unique traditions.
-Violets, sweets, rose water, candles, flowers, and fruits especially apples and pomegranates are set on a violet-colored tablecloth to start the fest.
-Almond and pistachio are among the requirements to make this tradition as Persian as possible.
 Violets characterize Mehregan as the symbol of light, love, and friendship that dates back to the ancient days of Persia.
 Espand (rue seeds) will be thrown in the flames to be safe from the evil eye on this happy day.
 The ceremony begins with saying a prayer in front of a mirror.
 Hugs and kisses are exchanged after a handful of Noghl (sugar plum) is thrown over each other’s heads.

 mehregan celebration